Katherine Woodville (actress)

 Katherine Woodville (born Catherine Woodville; 12 March 1938 – 5 June 2013) was an English film and television actress.
 She changed her professional name to Kate Woodville in 1967 upon moving to the U.S., where she eventually became a life member of the Actors Studio.

 Career

 She was known for her appearances in Z-Cars, The Avengers, Danger Man, Mission: Impossible, It Takes a Thief, Mannix, The Rockford Files, Days of Our Lives, Eight Is Enough, Star Trek, Kung Fu, The Saint and Gibbsville.

 Personal life

 Woodville married three times: first to Avengers actor Patrick Macnee and then to Jerrold Freedman, an American film and television director and novelist.

-Her third marriage was to actor Edward Albert, the son of Eddie Albert from 1978 until his death in 2006.
-The couple had one child, a daughter, singer/songwriter and poet Tai Woodville.
+Her third marriage was to actor Edward Albert, the son of Eddie Albert, from 1978 until his death in 2006.
+The couple had one child, a daughter, singer/songwriter and poet Tai Woodville (born 1980).

 Woodville retired from acting in 1979.
 She died of cancer on 5 June 2013 at the age of 75.